tkocou/lookingfor/README.md

 lookingfor .py connect ./source  :This configuration will use '.py' as the file extension and search the contents of each targeted file for 'connect' in the './source' directory

 Absolute paths work just as well as relative paths.
 So you need to search in a directory completely different from the one which you are currently at, use the absolute path to the target directory.

+Another use for 'lookingfor' would be a situation where you are reading a source code file and it references a "function()" which is not in that file.
+You can tell 'lookingfor' which "function()" to search for in the same directory where you are at.

+Example:
+lookingfor '' readMessage(